 How to fix the “Your connection is not private” error in WordPress (for website owners)

-If you’ve come across the “Your connection is not private” error on your WordPress site, the problem might be with your site or the server.
+If you’ve come across the error message “Your connection is not private” on WordPress, the problem might be with your site or the server.
 Let’s walk through the main approaches for troubleshooting this error.

 1. Get an SSL certificate for your website